Marshall Terrill: Steve McQueen movie deal

 During his extensive written work on McQueen's life Terrill's books became a foreground in Hollywood, as a bio film about McQueen became a competitive part of entertainment news.
 As years went on for the film's creation via Terrill's work, actors such as Brad Pitt and Jeremy Renner entered discussions, along with directors James Gray and Steven Soderbergh, with various companies moving to get aboard.
 Meanwhile, Jeremy Renner continued random talks to produce and lead the movie through his personal enterprise "The Combine".
 As of 2025, nothing has occurred.

 Portrait of an American Rebel (re-release)

 2005 saw the 25th anniversary of Steve McQueen's death with London-based Plexus Publishing's beginning and end chapter updates of Terrill's Steve McQueen: Portrait of an American Rebel.

 The Last Mile Revisited

 Over time, Marshall Terrill established a professional association with McQueen's wife Barbara, who described Terrill as her "good friend and confidante".
 On 1 January 2008 Barbara McQueen and Marshall Terrill together released Steve McQueen: The Last Mile Revisited via Dalton Watson Fine Books.
 The volume researched McQueen's final years of life near death, containing personal photos taken by Barbara.
-In 2012 and 2013, photographic works from The Last Mile were diplayed in gallery depth by Automuseum PROTOTYP of Hamburg, Germany.
+In 2012 and 2013, photographic works from The Last Mile were displayed in gallery depth by Automuseum PROTOTYP of Hamburg, Germany.